 Imagine you have a mostly-automated system where humans and machines collaborate together to perform some work.
 That may sound a wee bit SciFi … something cyborg, something The Future.
 Say you’re in the midst of heavy commute traffic a few years from now, where the freeway’s congested with a mix of self-driving cars and people driving cars.
 AI experts such as Anca Dragan at UC Berkeley are reaching toward exactly that: check out her recent “Cars that coordinate with people”.

 The scenario of people and machines teaming up together is already commonplace: pretty much any e-commerce web site, running at scale, supported by a customer service team – qualify.
 However, a looming challenge is whether we can advance beyond rote tasks.
-Instead of simply running code libraries, can the machines make difficult decisions and exercise judgement in complex situations?
+Instead of simply running code libraries, can the machines make difficult decisions and exercise judgment in complex situations?
 Can we build systems where people who aren’t AI experts “teach” machines to handle work that requires more smarts?
 Preferably based on real-world examples, instead of abstracted programming?

 On the other hand, we must build systems so people involved play a vital role too.
 Or, as David Beyer has put it, extremes of cognitive embrace are needed to make AI adoption effective in the workplace.
 Read: managing the impact of AI to be less abrupt, more useful.